Learn about the initiative

 New homes are not eligible for the grant.
 Newly built homes are defined as homes that are six months old or less, based on the date of occupancy by the first homeowner.
 This will apply to homeowners at the time of application.

-I am a new owner of an old home
+I am a new owner of an existing home

 Dwellings will be bought and sold throughout the lifecycle of the initiative.
-You can also be eligible to retrofit your newly-purchased home under the program, but if your home had an EnerGuide evaluation by a previous owner you will still need a new EnerGuide evaluation to be eligible.
+You can also be eligible to retrofit your newly purchased home under the program; but if your home had an EnerGuide evaluation by a previous owner, you will need a new EnerGuide evaluation to be eligible.

 Find other incentives to help you make changes at home